helium/blockchain-etl/README.md

 Once started the application will start syncing the blockchain and loading blocks into the attached database.

+#### macOS Note
+You may see an error similar to the following during initial sync:

+`{error,"IO error: While open a file for appending: data/blockchain.db/020311.sst: Too many open files"}`

+Check [this](https://superuser.com/a/443168) Superuser answer for a workaround.

 ### Installing Ubuntu Required Packages

 If running on Ubuntu, you will need the following packages installed before